The molasses-spiked flavor and wonderful texture of these old fashioned Baked Beans from Scratch is a real treat. A great potluck choice!

 - The next day, drain the beans and cover with the same amount of fresh water.
 Bring to a boil, then reduce heat to low, cover the pot, and let simmer for 1 hour.
 Drain beans, reserving liquid.

-- Rinse beans; place in a large pot and add enough water to cover by about 2″.
-Bring to a boil; reduce heat and simmer for 3 minutes.
-Remove from heat and let stand for 1 hour.
-Drain and rinse.
-Return beans to pot and add same amount of fresh water; bring to a boil.
-Reduce heat; simmer for 1 hour or until beans are tender.
-Drain, reserving cooking liquid.
+- Rinse and sort through the beans, place them in a large pot, and add enough water to cover them by about 2-inches.
+Bring to a boil then reduce the heat and simmer for 3 minutes.
+Remove from heat and let the beans stand for 1 hour.
+Drain and rinse the beans and return them to the pot.
+Add the same amount of fresh water and bring it to a boil once more.
+Then, reduce the heat and simmer for 30 to 60 minutes, or until the beans are beginning to get tender.
+Drain and reserve the cooking liquid.

 - At end of cooking time remove and discard bay leaf.
-Remove ham bone (if using) to a cutting board and pull off any good meat with a fork and return it to the beans.
-Discard bone and fatty meat.
-Taste beans and season with additional salt and pepper, if needed.
+Transfer the ham bone (if using) to a cutting board and pull off any good meat with a fork and return it to the beans.
+Discard the bone and fatty meat.
+Taste beans adjust seasonings, if needed.

 Nutrition